 Your skin is vital as it provides a barrier for your body to the outside world.
 The skin does a great job of keeping out things that want to get in.
 Your hair also performs a vital role as it will trap different types of microorganisms and it is essential that you wash it often so that it is always clean.

-If you have long hair then never put it into your mouth and chew it or bite it.
-You never know what kind of bad microorganisms your hair has trapped and you do not want these in your mouth.
-There are a lot of other internal parts to your innate immunity and one of these is mucus.
+If you have long hair, never put it in your mouth, chew it, or bite it.
+You never know what bad microorganisms your hair has trapped, and you do not want them in your mouth.
+Your innate immunity has many other internal parts, one of which is mucus.

 Similar to your hair, mucus will trap microorganisms as well.
 It will trap harmful bacteria before it is able to reach your respiratory system.
 Mucus is responsible for developing a cough prior to getting sick.